180 N. Michigan Avenue, Suite 2110 Chicago, IL 60601

 The Chicago Medical-Legal Partnership for Children is a project of The Legal Council for Health Justice (formerly known as the AIDS Legal Council of Chicago), which has broadened its focus from single disease services to assisting vulnerable populations challenged by disability or illness.
 In 2014 the agency merged with other established legal assistance projects, including the Chicago Medical-Legal Partnership for Children and the SSI Homeless Outreach Project.

-In 2016 this agency is approved to host a Law Student Intern in the summer and a Graduate Fellow.
+This agency is approved to host a Law Student Intern in the summer in this program as well as the AIDS Legal Council program and SSI Homesless Outreach Project.
+This agency is also approved to host a Graduate Fellow.